Tapudp/djangonautic/readme.md

 		b. add it to the article_create.html
 		c. js is hitting some errors now and not working
 		d. used a particular set of RegEx so that our slug and URL set with dashes.

+	Deployment on pythonanywhere.com following this tutorials https://www.youtube.com/watch?v=Y4c4ickks2A also do check out the wsgi file application, and try to adjust the working directory to the djangonautic itself. another main thing to add the static files with in the assets folder also changed thet settings.py for it.